Janaka: Establishment of Shivalingas

+Later role in Ayodhya

+Janaka accompanied Bharata to Chitrakoot, where Bharata went to persuade Rama, Sita and Lakshmana to return to Ayodhya.
+After Rama returned from the exile and was then crowned the King of Kosala, Janaka became an important figure in his court.
+Rama would also take Janaka's advice on many important occasions.

+Assessment

 Late Vedic literature such as Shatapatha Brahmana and Brihadaranyaka Upanishad mention a certain King Janaka (c.
 8th or 7th century BCE) as a great philosopher-king of Videha, renowned for his patronage of Vedic culture and philosophy and whose court was an intellectual center for Brahmin sages such as Yajnavalkya, Uddalaka Aruni, and Gargi Vachaknavi.
 Under his reign, Videha became a dominant political and cultural center of the Indian subcontinent.